adibis/jekyllNerditya/_posts/2015-03-21-guide-to-neovim.md

 ##Conclusion
 I've been fine-tuning the settings every week or so.
 This is what works for me and I am happy with it.
 I can sense that I am more confident with navigating multiple files and large projects even without using a file browser plugin or syntax helpers.
 That might change later on but for now, I like the minimalist approach.
 Don't agree?
 [Fork it](http://github.com/adibis/.nvim) and modify to your linking.

->    Last updated: 10-28-2016 (Removed some configuration which is now default in neovim)